 - Not calling the police when they have committed a crime

-Consequences are in most cases the only thing that brings the person suffering from drug abuse to seek drug addiction help.
+In most cases, consequences are the only thing that brings the person suffering from drug abuse to seek drug addiction help.
 Active enabling removes these consequences and makes it much more difficult for the addict to find recovery.
+Examples include:

 - Accepting their financial responsibilities

-- Blaming yourself or others for there behavior
+- Blaming yourself or others for their behavior

-- Taking the the negative consequences on yourself sparing the loved one
+- Taking the negative consequences on yourself sparing the loved one

-This is any thing that makes it possible for the person engaging in drug abuse to continue using, thus preventing them from finding drug addiction help.
+This is anything that makes it possible for the person engaging in drug abuse to continue using, thus preventing them from finding drug addiction help.
+Examples include:

 - Using with the person engaged in drug abuse